 Lauro’s music brought Venezuelan music into the mainstream classical repertoire.
-His compositions frequently incorporate syncopation and hemiola rhythms–elements that are iconic in Venezuelan music!
+His compositions frequently incorporate syncopation and hemiola rhythms.
+These syncopated rhythms are iconic elements in Venezuelan music!

 Lauro studied music at the Academia de Música y Declamación in Caracas.
-He learned music and composition from several prominent teachers and composers, including Vicente Emilio Sojo (1887–1974) and Raúl Borges (1888–1967).
+He learned music and composition from several prominent teachers and composers.
+Two of his well-known teachers are Vicente Emilio Sojo (1887–1974) and Raúl Borges (1888–1967).

 Like many South American composers at the time, Lauro’s music had a nationalistic fervor.
 As you’ll see from the examples below, his most popular works are Venezuelan waltzes (valses venezolanos).

-Below are some of Lauro’s most popular pieces:
+Below are some of Lauro’s most popular guitar pieces:

 - Seis por Derecho: Joropo

 - Maria Luisa